 Aurora St. Luke's Medical Center School of Radiologic Technology

 Aurora St. Luke's Medical Center School of Radiologic Technology is a 24-month, full-time, hospital-based program dedicated to preparing individuals for a rewarding career in medical imaging.
 The academic and clinical components are designed to provide qualified applicants with the knowledge and skills essential for an entry-level radiographer.
-New classes begin in September following the Labor Day holiday.
+New classes begin at the end of August/beginning of September.
 Graduates are eligible to apply for American Registry of Radiologic Technologists certification in Radiography.

 Our radiography program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
 Aurora St. Luke's Medical Center and the clinical affiliates are accredited by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO).